k2703/SETS/README.md

 # SETS
 Smart Energy Trading System

-## Features
+## Current Features
 HomeAgent will search for all retailers/appliances and store them.

 HomeAgent will request to buy with an internal set price, will begin negotiation.

 HomeAgent and RetailAgent will negotiate...
 * HomeAgent does not change its price - this needs to be implemented.
 * RetailAgent will set and change its price via mechanism/strategy specified in the run config.

 Negotiation will continue until HomeAgent is satisfied.
 * This only occurs once, needs to repeat hourly.